Levonelle

 What is the difference between Levonelle and ellaOne?

-Levonelle and ellaOne contain different active ingredients but both work in the same way.
+Levonelle and ellaOne contain different active ingredients but both work in similar ways.
 Levonelle contains levonorgestrel, whereas ellaOne contains ulipristal acetate.
 They can also be taken at different times.
 Levonelle is effective up to 72 hours (3 days) after unprotected sex, while ellaOne can be taken up to 120 hours (5 days) after.

 Can Levonelle delay your period?